 And so I ask, why would you tell someone whose body is incapable of metabolising carbohydrates, that they require them?

-Insulin was invented to keep diabetics alive, to keep their blood sugars below a dangerous level.
+Insulin was invented to keep diabetics alive, to keep their blood sugars below a dangerously high level.
 It was not invented to cover whatever you want to eat.

 Being told your body needs a substantial amount of carbohydrates to survive is a downright lie.
 If you reduce your carbohydrate intake enough, your body will become ‘fat adapted’ – otherwise known as entering ‘ketosis‘ whereby it will burn fat for fuel instead of carbohydrates.